 1. Other than in farming, are you currently self-employed or running a business to earn a living?
+(1=Yes, 2=No)

-(1=Yes, 2=No) If YES, continue.
+If YES, continue.
 If NO, skip to Section 9.

-Read: Now I would like to learn about each of the current businesses you are running or the activities you are performployed, starting with your current most important self-employment position. rming while self- 1a.
+Read: Now I would like to learn about each of the current businesses you are running or the activities you are performing while self-employed, starting with your current most important self-employment position.

+1a.
 How many businesses are you currently running while self-employed?